-It all began when I was 9 and got hit on the head by a wayward football.
-Thus began my retreat from team sports, school ovals, crowds, loud noises, things coming at my head, pointed fingers, and other nine-year-olds, and my penchant for quiet rooms with books and comfy chairs took hold.
+It all began when I was nine and got hit on the head by a wayward football and so began my retreat from team sports, loud noises and other children, and my penchant for quiet rooms with comfy chairs took hold.

 The spawn of my endeavour was a one act play called ‘Love Me, Love My Whipper Snipper’, produced at The Blue Room in 1998.
 It was actually quite successful, despite the terrible title.
-After that came ‘Grab’; a one act play about rape that was produced for the Artrage Festival.
+After that came ‘Grab’; a one act play produced for the Artrage Festival.
 Then came the long, dark night of the soul.

-Okay, that’s a tad dramatic.
-But it was during this period of five or six years that I somehow forgot that writers write.
+Okay, a bit dramatic, but it was during this period of five or six years that I somehow forgot that writers write.
 I was infected by that terrible disease of wanting to be a writer without actually writing anything.
 This is not writer’s block.
 I don’t believe in writer’s block.
 In my most humble opinion, writers who complain of writer’s block are merely frozen in abject fear.
 Nothing to worry about.
 Just.
 You know.
 Abject fear.

 Still, I got a few things done.
 I became a personal trainer, a State Figure Fitness Champion, a masseuse, and a Corporate Health Consultant.
 (Yes, when stuck in the grip of abject fear, go the health road, that’s my suggestion.)